animir/node-rate-limiter-flexible/BLOCK_STRATEGY.md

 #### Conclusion

-* Latency is smaller with Block Strategy
+* Latency is smaller with In-memory Block Strategy
 * Number of requests to Redis less on 59k roughly